CrystallicDev/Sukkit/README.md

 **Sukkit** is a custom Minecraft **1.8.9 server fork** built for competitive, ability-based PvP game modes.
-It extends [PandaSpigot](https://github.com/hpfxd/PandaSpigot) with the low-level hooks such as : full control over the damage formula, potion lifecycle events, server-side player clones, and pluggable world generation.
+It extends [PandaSpigot](https://github.com/hpfxd/PandaSpigot) with additional low-level hooks such as : full control over the damage formula, potion lifecycle events, server-side player clones, and pluggable world generation.

 ---